cullylarson/ssh-commands/README.md

     $command = new Cully\Ssh\Command($session);
     ```

 1. Execute your command.
-The `exec` function takes all of the parameters that [ssh2_exec](http://php.net/ssh2_exec) takes,
-except for the connection resource (since it was passed in the construtor).
+The `exec` function takes the command you want to execute (e.g. `ls`), and optionally, the current working directory (the folder from which you want to execute the command), and an array of environment variables to make available to the command.

     ```
     <?php

     $command->exec("ls");
+    ```

+1. Alternatively, you can execute commands using the `execTerm` function.
+This exposes all of the parameters that [ssh2_exec](http://php.net/ssh2_exec) takes, except for the connection resource (since it was passed in the construtor), and `$cwd`.

+    ```
+    <?php

+    $command->execTerm("ls");
     ```

 1. At this point, you have access to a few results: